Mets vs. Yankees Player Props Betting Odds

-Player prop betting options for Francisco Lindor, Gleyber Torres and others are available in the New York Mets-New York Yankees matchup at Citi Field on Tuesday, starting at 7:10 PM ET.
+Gleyber Torres and Francisco Lindor are two of the top players with prop bets on the table when the New York Yankees and the New York Mets square off at Citi Field on Wednesday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!